What is trifocal lens replacement surgery?

 FAQs about Trifocal Lens Replacement

-What are the differences between monofocal and trifocal lenses?
+What are the differences between monofocal and trifocal lenses Hong Kong?

 Monofocal intraocular lenses (IOLs) correct vision at a single distance, meaning patients may need to wear glasses after surgery to assist with near or far vision.
 Conversely, trifocal IOLs correct vision at all distances, including near, intermediate, and far.
 Patients experience a significant improvement in vision after surgery and no longer need glasses.